Bioaccumulation of preservatives and colouring agents

 2The distribution coefficient (Kow) between oktanol and water should be less than 4 (log Kow < 4) or experimentally determined bioconcentration factor (BCF) should be less than 500 (BCF < 500).

-License in accordance with the Good Environmental Choice Criteria for chemical products, version 2018:1
+Good Environmental Choice for chemical products, version 2018:1

-Dish washer detergents and rinsing agents, version 6.4
+Dish washer detergents and rinsing agents, version 6 (note that version 7 cannot verify the requirement)

 - Raw material supplier's safety data sheets for all preservatives and colouring agents in the product.